inventree/InvenTree/README.md

 Run `make superuser` to create an admin account for the database

+### Launch Development Server

+Run `python InvenTree/manage.py runserver` to launch a (development / debug) server.
+InvenTree can be then accessed via a web browser at `http://127.0.0.1:8000`

 ### Test

 Run `make test` to run all code tests